AdeAdeB/MumsWhoCode-Capstone-Project/README.md

 ## Future Goals

-(What would you do if you had more time?)
+If I had more time, I'd explore the data more and create new columns.